 Texture: It feels lightweight and has a luxurious feel to it.
-It sits comfortably on my skin for whole day long.
-It makes my face velvety soft.
-It blends nicely, but I would advise not to pick up loads of quantity with first usage.
+Moreover it sits comfortably on my skin for whole day long and makes my face velvety soft.
+The foundation blends nicely, but I would advise not to pick up loads of quantity with first usage.
 Take little amount and apply as much required.

 Coverage: For light to medium coverage, I apply single layer.
 For medium coverage, I go for second layer.
 It feels dewy and hydrated but within seconds sets into semi matte finish.
 It blurs redness quite well, however does not cover dark circles effectively.

 Staying Power: It stays on me for 4-5 hours easily without touch up.
 But it has a great tendency to transfer to the screen of my smartphone.
 After I ended the call, when I saw my smartphone I was shocked, whole lot of foundation had transferred onto the screen.
 It will melt easily in summers.

 What I love about Lakme Absolute Argan Oil Serum Foundation?

 - Fancy attractive packaging, travel friendly as well.